transfem-org/TransFish/README.md

 - 📜 Instance list: https://calckey.fediverse.observer/list
 - 📖 JoinFediverse Wiki: https://joinfediverse.wiki/What_is_Calckey%3F

-# 🏂 Starting a new instance

-You need at least 🐢 NodeJS v16.15.0 (v18.20.0 recommended!) and at least 🧶 Yarn v3.2!
+# 🌠 Getting started

+This guide will work for both **starting from scratch** and **migrating from Misskey**.

+# 🐳

-# 🚚 Migrating from Misskey to Calckey
+# 🔨 Building from source

-You need at least 🐢 NodeJS v16.15.0 (v19 recommended!) and at least 🧶 Yarn v3.2!
+You need at least 🐢 NodeJS v16.15.0 (v18.20.0 recommended!) and at least 🧶 Yarn v3!

+> ⚠️ NodeJS v19 is not supported as of right now because of [this issue](https://github.com/nodejs/node-gyp/issues/2757).

 ## 👀 Get folder ready